jbMVS/Buttonsweeper/README.md

 A mine game, in PowerShell.
 File must be saved as 'UTF-8 with BOM' in order for emoji faces to appear correctly (open in notepad and save-as).

-Buttonsweeper is a version of the game Minesweeper, written in PowerShell, taking advantage of .NET and System.Windows.Forms and System.Windows.Drawing.
+Buttonsweeper is a version of the game Minesweeper, written in PowerShell, taking advantage of .NET with System.Windows.Forms and System.Windows.Drawing.

 There are 4 modes; Easy, Medium, Hard, and Extreme.
 A Custom game mode is included, though performance may vary depending on the values entered.